SymfonyCasts/netgen-layouts/sfcasts/content-browser.md

 # Content Browser

-Coming soon...

-So we can now embed lists or grids or thumb galleries of recipes to any layout in our system dynamically.
-That's just super cool.
-And we can always create more query types so that we could, for example, choose between latest recipes or most popular recipes.
-But what about being able to select manually select recipes?
-Like maybe we want to feature four specific recipes in the home beach in a Lays area on the grid.
-If you change the collection type, we can change to manual collection.
-No, when I do that, it actually breaks, but if we refresh, okay, it's working again, manual collection.
+We can *now* embed lists, grids, or thumb galleries of recipes to *any* layout in our system *dynamically*.
+That's *super* cool.
+And we can always create more query types so we could, for example, choose between the *latest* recipes or *most popular* recipes.
+But what about being able to *manually* select recipes?
+Maybe we want to feature four *specific* recipes on the homepage.
+In the layouts area, on the grid, if you change the Collection type, we *can* change to "Manual collection".
+But notice that I can't actually select any items.

-But you can see here I can't actually select any items to allow your items in our case recipes to be selected manually.
-First we need to allow that in the config.
-So you remember earlier when we created the value type, we said manual items false.
+To allow your items (in our case, *recipes*) to be selected manually, we first need to allow that in the config.
+Earlier, when we created the `value_types`, we set `manual_items` to `false`.
+Let's change that to `manual_items: true`.
+And now, when we try it, we get an error:

+`Netgen Content Browser backend for
-Let's change that to manual items.
-True.
-And now when we dry it, we get an air neck and content browser backend for doc and recipe value type does not exist.
-Yep.
-We need to implement a class that helps layouts browse our recipes.
-That's called a content browser.
+"doctrine_recipe" value type does not exist`

+Yep!
+We need to implement a class that helps Layouts browse our recipes.
+That's called a "content browser".

-Adding a content browser is actually done by a completely different bundle, which you can even use outside of neck end layouts if you ever need a really nice interface for selecting items.
-Since this is done in a different bundle, I'm actually gonna, I don't have to but I'm gonna configure this with a different configuration file called that.
-Again, content browser dot yaml.
-It's inside of here.
-Set the root key to that content browser cuz it's called net.
-Again content browser bundle.
-And inside of here we get to describe all of the different manual things that we wanna be able to brows browse.
-We do that under an item types key.
-And then for the root key here we are gonna grab the value type, internal name doctrine underscore recipe.
-So that needs to match.
-And then we'll give us a name, say recipes with a cute strawberry icon.
-And the only other thing we need in here is a preview key with a template sub key.
-And I'll set that the engine layouts slash How about content browser slash recipe underscore preview html.
-Do twig we did.
-Oh, and make sure you call spelled template correctly.
-So we're setting this preview template because the configuration forces us to, but we're actually gonna worry about creating that template later.
+Adding a content browser is actually done by a completely different bundle, which you can also use outside of Netgen Layouts.
+It's handy if you ever need a really nice interface for selecting items.
+Since this is done in a different bundle, it's not *required*, but I'm going to configure this with a different configuration file called `netgen_content_browser.yaml`.
+Inside of that, set the root key to `netgen_content_browser`, since it's called "Netgen Content Browser" bundle.
+Inside of *this*, we get to describe all of the different manual things that we want to be able to browse.
+We can do that under an `item_types` key, and then, for the root key here, we're going to grab the value type's internal name - `doctrine_recipe` - so these match, and then we'll give it a name.
+How about... `Recipes` with a cute little strawberry icon.

+The only other thing we need in here is a `preview` key with a `template` sub-key, which I'll set to `nglayouts/content_browser/recipe_preview.html.twig`.
+Oh!
+And make sure you spell "template" correctly.
+Whoops...
+We're setting this `preview` `template` because the configuration forces us to, but we'll worry about creating that template later.

-All right, when we, if we refresh now same error, that's because we need a back end class that will connect to this new item type.
-So this is a, creating a backend is a simple process, but it does require creating a few different classes.
-So in the source directory I'm gonna create a new directory called content browser.
-And inside of there we're gonna create a new PHP class called recipe browser backend.
-This needs to implement a backend interface, the one from net gun browser backend.
-Then I'll go to code generate or command and on Mac to implement the nine methods that are needed.
+If we head over and refresh... we get the *same* error.
+That's because we need a backend class that will connect to this new item type.
+Creating a backend is a simple process, but it *does* require creating a few different classes.
+In the `/src` directory, let's create a new directory called `/ContentBrowser`.
+Inside of that, we're going to create a new PHP class called `RecipeBrowserBackend.php`.
+This needs to implement a `BackendInterface` - the one from `Netgen\ContentBrowser\Backend`.
+Then, I'll go to Code Generate (or "command" + "N" on a Mac) to implement the *nine* methods that are needed.
+Don't worry!
+It's not nearly as bad as it looks.

-Don't worry, it's not nearly as bad as it looks.
-Finally, to link this backend to the item type that we have in our config, we need to give this service a class.
-So we're gonna do this the same way that we did earlier with our query type.
-We're gonna use auto configured tags.
-In fact, I'll steal this auto configured tag since I'm here.
-Paste that.
-Add the use statement for it this time.
-The tag name is net gun underscore content underscore browser dot backend.
-And then instead of type, it's item underscore typed.
-And this is gonna be set to the key we have in here.
-So doctrine underscore recipe, paste that there.
+*Finally*, to link this backend to the item type that we have in our config, we need to give this service a class.
+We'll do this the same way we did earlier with our query type - with an `AutoconfigureTag`.
+In fact, I'll steal this `AutoconfigureTag` since I'm here... paste that... and add the `use` statement for it.
+This time, the tag name is `netgen_content_browser.backend`, and instead of `type`, it's `item_type`.
+This will be set to the key we have in here - so `doctrine_recipe`.
+Paste that there. *Nice*.

-All right, before we refresh, now the air is gone.
-So I'm going to temporarily add a new grid up here.
-I'm gonna choose manual collection.
-And now check this out because we have a back end, we have an add items button and when we click that it fails, which shouldn't be too surprising since our back end is completely empty still.
-If you wanna see the exact air, you could open up the ax call.
-All right.
-So the way that the browser works is, is in these methods we almost describe a tree structure like a file system.
-So locations are kind of like directories and items are gonna be the recipes inside those directories.
-Now we're gonna keep things really simple and instead of having like different categories of recipes that you can choose from, we're just gonna have a single location called recipes and everything will be under that.
+If we go over and refresh again... the error is *gone*.
+I'm going to temporarily add a new Grid up here, and I'll choose "Manual collection".
+Now... check this out!
+Because we have a backend, we have an "Add Items" button.
+When we click it... it *fails*.
+That shouldn't be too surprising since our backend is still completely empty.
+If you want to see the *exact* error, you could open up the AJAX call.

+The way the browser works is this: In these methods, we almost describe a tree structure, kind of like a file system.
+Locations are like directories, and items are the recipes inside of those directories.
+We're going to keep things really simple, and instead of having different categories of recipes that you can choose from, we'll just have a single location *called* "Recipes" and everything will file under that.
 You'll see what this looks like in the content browser in a few minutes.
-So to get this all working inside our source content browser directory, we need to create a class that uh, represents a location.
-So I'm gonna call it browser root location.
-This is really not that important.
-It's kind of low level plumbing that you just need to have.

-Make this implement location interface.
-Then I will implement the three methods that I need.
-So again, we're gonna have this class just represent the one and only route to location.
-So forget location id, you can return anything.
-I'm gonna return zero.
+To get this working, inside our `/src/ContentBrowser` directory, we need to create a class that represents a location.
+I'll call it `BrowserRootLocation.php`.
+This isn't super important.
+It's just some low-level plumbing that you just need to have.
+Make this implement `LocationInterface`, and below that, we'll implement the three methods we need.
+Again, we'll just have this class represent the one and only route to location.
+So for `getLocationId()`, you can return *anything*.
+I'm going to `return 0`.
 You'll see how that's used in a second.
-Or get name.
-This is gonna be what's gonna be displayed in the admin section.
-I'll say all and for get parent id because if return null, if you have a more complex system with like multiple sort of sub directories, you can have um, a hierarchy of locations.
-All right, let's update our back end to uses.
-So get sections is gonna be called right in the very beginning to figure out all the different kind of route directories that you have in your backend browser.
+For `getName()`, this is what will be displayed in the admin section.
+I'll `return 'All'`... and for `getParentId()`, `return null`.
+If you have a more complex system with multiple sub-directories, you can create a hierarchy of locations.
-For us it's gonna be literally returning new browser route location, an array with just that one thing.
-Now as soon as this loads, it's going to grab the idea of that make another age x request to get more information about it.
-So this is only gonna be called one time where ID is zero.
-And what we need to do is actually return that same location.
-So I'll say if Id equals equals zero,

-Then return new browser route location.
-Now I notice I'm using zero in strings here, whereas before it's an integer.
-That's because this will be parsed by uh, parsed and used in JavaScript.
-So by the time it gets back to our server, it will be a string.
+All right, let's update our backend to use this.
+Up here, `getSections()` will be called in the very beginning so it can discover all of the different route directories you have in your backend browser.
+For us, it will literally `return [new BrowserRouteLocation()]` - an array with just that one thing.
+As soon as this loads, it's going to grab that ID and make another AJAX request to get more information about it.
+So this will only be called one time where the `$id` is `0`.
+What we need to do is actually return that same location, so I'll say `if ($id === '0')`, then `return new BrowserRootLocation()`.
+Notice that I'm using `0` in strings here, whereas before, it was an integer.
+That's because this will be parsed and used in JavaScript, so by the time it gets back to our server, it will be a string.
+That's just something to keep in mind.

-So just watch out for that.
-And down here I can, we can throw a new um, invalid argument exception in case we get down here, we shouldn't.
-It says invalid location and then we'll pass the id.
-Perfect.
-So that handles our one location.
-Now for everything else, I'm just going to return the simplest thing possible.
-So for load item.
-So for load item, actually lead that empty for a moment.
-Forget sub locations, return empty array, get sub locations, count return zero, get sub items, return an empty array, get sub item count return zero.
-And finally for search return and MT array and search count return zero.
-Phew.
-We're talk about all of that in a minute, but this backend is class is at least somewhat functional.
-So if we refresh the admin area now click on our grid, go to add items, it loads, say hello to the content browser.
-Of course there's no items in it, but you can see are all here.
-This is our one location and inside that location and currently there are no items to get items in here.
-We need to return them from get sub items.
+Down here, we can `throw new \InvalidArgumentException(sprintf())` in case we make it this far, though we *shouldn't*.
+We'll say `Invalid location "%s"` and then we'll pass the `$id`.
+Perfect!
+So that handles *one* location.
+For everything else, I'm just going to return the simplest thing possible.
+We'll leave `loadItem()` empty for a moment.
+For `getSubLocations()`, `return []`.
+For `getSubLocationsCount()`, `return 0`.
+For `getSubItems()`, `return []`.
+For `getSubItemCount()`, `return 0`.
+For `search()`, `return []`.
+And *finally*, for `searchCount()`, `return 0`. *Phew*...
+We'll talk about all of that later, but our backend class is at least *somewhat* functional now.

-Let's do that next.
+If we refresh the admin area again... click on our grid, and go to "Add Items"... *it loads*!
+Say "hello" to the content browser.
+It's currently *empty*, but you can see our "All" here, which is our *one* location.
+There are no items inside to retrieve at the moment.
+We'll need to return them from `getSubItems()`.
+Let's do that *next*.